 - (a) Frequency of Public Comment Periods.
 The council must provide at least one opportunity for public comment each month at a regular meeting, except that the council need not offer a public comment period during any month in which it does not hold a regular meeting. - (b) Rules for Public Comment Periods.
 The council hereby adopts the following rules for public comment periods: - A maximum of thirty minutes shall be allocated to hear from the public during the public comment period. - Speakers shall sign up on the sign-up sheet at the entrance to the Council Chambers or meeting room before the meeting is called to order.
-No individual will be permitted to address the Council if they do not sign up to speak prior to the start of the meeting. - Each speaker will be limited to three minutes. - Speakers shall approach the podium and state their name and address when addressing the council. - Speakers must be civil in language and presentation and act within reasonable standards of courtesy. - Use of slander, name-calling, personal attacks or threatening speech or behavior is prohibited. - The council may designate or ask for spokespersons for groups supporting or opposing the same positions, - The presiding officer shall open the public comment period by reading the rules set forth by the council establishing the time limits and rules in which a person or group spokesperson can speak. - Written or emailed comments are accepted in lieu of oral statements.
-Submitted comments will not be read aloud during the meeting but will be provided to the council and included in the minutes. - The council shall not engage in debate or commentary with residents during the public comment period. - The audience must maintain order and decorum in their conduct, and must refrain from disruptive applause, comments or disorderly speaking during the meeting.

-- A person who interrupts, disturbs, or disrupts an official meeting is guilty of a misdemeanor.
+No individual will be permitted to address the Council if they do not sign up to speak prior to the start of the meeting. - Each speaker will be limited to three minutes. - Speakers shall approach the podium and state their name and address when addressing the council. - Speakers must be civil in language and presentation and act within reasonable standards of courtesy. - Use of slander, name-calling, personal attacks or threatening speech or behavior is prohibited. - The council may designate or ask for spokespersons for groups supporting or opposing the same positions, - The presiding officer shall open the public comment period by reading the rules set forth by the council establishing the time limits and rules in which a person or group spokesperson can speak. - The council shall not engage in debate or commentary with residents during the public comment period. - The audience must maintain order and decorum in their conduct, and must refrain from disruptive applause, comments or disorderly speaking during the meeting. - A person who interrupts, disturbs, or disrupts an official meeting is guilty of a misdemeanor.
 A person who interrupts a meeting and is asked to leave the meeting by the presiding officer and refuses is also guilty of a misdemeanor. (§143-318.17.
 Disruptions of official meetings.) - (c) Content-Based Restrictions Generally Prohibited.
 The council may not restrict speakers based on subject matter, if their comments pertain to subjects within the council's real or apparent jurisdiction.